 Table 2-4g presents the acres of regulated Waters of the U.S. within potential Project work areas on lands owned by the City of Boulder City within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts.

 Table 2-4h presents the acres of regulated Waters of the U.S. within potential Project work areas on private lands within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts.

+Table 2-4i presents the acres of regulated Waters of the U.S. within potential Project work areas on lands owned by Department of Defense (USACE) within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts

+Table 2-4j presents the acres of regulated Waters of the U.S. within potential Project work areas on lands managed or owned by California Local Government/LADWP within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts